38 Shop Bluff & Little Still Hollow

 old road with rock wall

 Back at the car we drive down Dare Mine Road a quarter mile further to Moccasin Creek.
-Some maps show the road continues across the creek to Maupin Flat Road on the other side.
-Not anymore, the ford across Moccasin Creek is washed out, lots of large sharp rocks are hidden in the raging white water.
+Some maps show the road continues across the creek to Maupin Flat Road.
+Not today, the ford across Moccasin Creek is washed out, lots of large sharp rocks are hidden in the raging white water.
+Just below the ford Moccasin Creek flows into Indian Creek, which is wide deep and fast.
+We back up a little and turn into a muddy camping area and park on some dry high ground.

 Moccasin Creek crossing